-An alternative to the popular BRS 3000-T canister top gas stove is the Fire Maple FMS-300T Wasp, better known as the Hornet.
+An alternative to the popular BRS 3000-T canister top gas stove is the Fire Maple FMS-300T Hornet, also known as the Wasp.
 First released a decade ago, it isn’t the smallest option, it isn’t the lightest, nor is it the most efficient, but it is good.

 Chinese manufacturer Zhejiang Deermaple Outdoor Products Co.
 Ltd. was established in 2003 and specialise in the manufacture of technical outdoor equipment.
 Products are exported mostly to the US, Europe and Asia.
 They filed an application for the Fire Maple trademark with the US Patent and Trademark Office on 17 December 2017.
 This was awarded 27 October 2020 and Deer Maple now use the Fire Maple brand for many of their products including outdoor gear and lightweight camping stoves.
 They have a large R&D department and are equipped with a complete production line for camping stove and aluminium cookware.
 Many stoves you may know under different brand names were actually manufactured by Fire Maple.
 All their stoves have CE certification and the FMS-300T comes with a three year guarantee.